melezhik/Sparrow6/documentation/taskchecks.md

 ## Within as zoom expression

-Zoom is an intersting features that is introduced by within exptressions
+Zoom is another interesting analogy how one could see within expressions and captures.

-Consider this example
+Consider this example trivial

 Input: